Xenophon: Against empire

-Against democracy
+Against meritocracy

-Another passage that Johnson cites as criticism of monarchy and empire concerns the devaluation of the homotīmoi.
-The manner in which this occurs seems also to be a subtle jab at democracy.
-Homotīmoi were highly and thoroughly educated and thus became the core of the soldiery as heavy infantry.
-As the name homotīmoi ("equal", or "same honours" i.e. "peers") suggests, their small band (1000 when Cyrus fought the Assyrians) shared equally in the spoils of war.
-However, in the face of overwhelming numbers in a campaign against the Assyrians, Cyrus armed the commoners with similar arms instead of their normal light ranged armament (Cyropaedia 2.1.9).
+Another passage that Johnson cites as criticism of monarchy and empire concerns the devaluation of the homotīmoi ("equal", or "same honours", i.e., "peers").
+Homotīmoi were highly educated and thus became the core of the soldiers as heavy infantry.
+Their band (1000 when Cyrus fought the Assyrians) shared equally in the spoils of war.
+However, in the face of overwhelming numbers against the Assyrians, Cyrus armed the commoners with similar arms instead of their normal light ranged armament (Cyropaedia 2.1.9).

 Argument ensued as to how the spoils would now be split, and Cyrus enforced a meritocracy.
 Many homotīmoi found this unfair because their military training was no better than the commoners, only their education, and hand-to-hand combat was less a matter of skill than strength and bravery.
-As Johnson asserts, this passage decries imperial meritocracy and corruption, for the homotīmoi now had to ingratiate themselves to the emperor for positions and honours; from this point they were referred to as entīmoi, no longer of the "same honours" but having to be "in" to get the honour.
-On the other hand, the passage seems to be critical of democracy, or at least sympathetic to aristocrats within democracy, for the homotīmoi (aristocracy/oligarchs) are devalued upon the empowerment of the commoners (demos).
-Although empire emerges in this case, this is also a sequence of events associated with democracy.
-Through his dual critique of empire and democracy, Xenophon subtly relates his support of oligarchy.
+As Johnson asserts, this passage decries imperial meritocracy and corruption, for the homotīmoi now had to ingratiate themselves to the emperor for positions and honours; from this point, they were referred to as entīmoi, no longer of the "same honours" but having to be "in" to get the honour.

 Constitution of the Spartans

-The Spartans wrote nothing about themselves, or if they did it is lost.
-Therefore, what we know about them comes exclusively from outsiders such as Xenophon.
-Xenophon's affinity for the Spartans is clear in the Constitution of the Spartans, as well as his penchant for oligarchy.
-The opening line reads:
+The Spartans wrote nothing about themselves or, if they did, it is lost.
+Xenophon, in the Constitution of the Spartans, wrote:

-Xenophon goes on to describe in detail the main aspects of Laconia, handing to us the most comprehensive extant analysis of the institutions of Sparta.
+Xenophon goes on to describe in detail the main aspects of Laconia.